Nicolasedit/wireless-exam/quiz.md

 - **Availability:** Ensuring that authorized users have access to information and associated assets when required.
 - **Integrity:** Maintaining and assuring the accuracy and completeness of data over its entire lifecycle.

+**What is the key difference between a monoalphabetic and a polyalphabetic cipher?**
+- [ ] The method of rearranging the order of letters.
+- [ ] The use of multiple keys for encryption.
+- [ ] The length of the plaintext that can be encrypted.
+- [x] The complexity of the substitution pattern used.
+- [ ] None of the other options.

 ## Signals and basics